nibih/search/README.md

 The @nibih/search package has adopted the Contributor Covenant as its Code of Conduct.
 See the CODE_OF_CONDUCT file for more details.

 ## Acknowledgements
 The @nibih/search package was inspired by the need for a "one size fits all" fast and powerful search function that could handle nested objects.
-The DiceCoefficient algorithm from the natural package was chosen for its ability to calculate the similarity between two strings, which allows for approximate matching.
-The developers of the @nibih/search package would like to acknowledge the work of the natural package developers and the broader open-source community for their contributions.
+The DiceCoefficient algorithm was chosen for its ability to calculate the similarity between strings, allowing for approximate matching in the search function.

+We would like to thank the developers of the natural package for their implementation of the DiceCoefficient algorithm, which was used as a reference for the implementation in the @nibih/search package.